International Exhibition of Calligraphy: Third International Exhibition of Calligraphy

-— A team of 91 from the Contemporary Museum of Calligraphy and the MVK International Exhibition Company came from Moscow to prepare the exhibition.

-Over the four days of the event, 46 workshops were held.
+A team of 91 from the Contemporary Museum of Calligraphy and the MVK International Exhibition Company came from Moscow to prepare the exhibition.
+19 trucks with 136 tons of equipment and exhibits travelled from Moscow to Novgorod.
+Over the three days of the event, 46 workshops were held.
 In total, 35 renowned calligraphy artists took part in the exhibition.
 Novgorod residents had a chance to see over 300 calligraphy exhibits, including some listed in the Guinness Book of World Records.
+Over 37,000 visitors attended the event over the three days.

-For the first time a wakeboarding tournament for WakeWorld Russia Cup took place within the Exhibition, with best professional riders from Russia, Europe and Asia.
+For the first time a wakeboarding tournament for WakeWorld Russia Cup took place within the Exhibition, with the best professional riders from Russia, Europe, and Asia.
 The Museum Night project was also held in cooperation with the Novgorod State United Museum-Reserve.